-Additionally, there were likely millions of mild EV-D68 infections for which individuals did not seek medical treatment and get tested.2
+Additionally, there were likely millions of mild EV-D68 infections for which individuals did not seek medical treatment and get tested (TMA, 2014).

-The CDC received about 2,600 specimens for enterovirus laboratory testing during 2014, which is substantially more than usual.
+The CDC received about 2,600 specimens for enterovirus laboratory testing during 2014, substantially more than usual.
 About 36% of those tested positive for EV-D68.
 About 33% tested positive for an enterovirus or rhinovirus other than EV-D68.
 EV-D68 was detected in specimens from 14 patients who died and had samples submitted for testing.
-State and local officials have the authority to determine and release information about the cause of these deaths.1
+State and local officials have the authority to determine and release information about the cause of these deaths (CDC, 2018).

 Enteroviruses affect millions of people worldwide each year.
 They are often found in the respiratory secretions (e.g., saliva, sputum, or nasal mucus) and stool of an infected individual.
 Historically, poliomyelitis was the most significant disease caused by an enterovirus, i.e., the poliovirus.

-There are 64 non-polio enteroviruses that can cause disease in humans: 23 Coxsackie A viruses, 6 Coxsackie B viruses, 28 echoviruses, and five other enteroviruses.
-Poliovirus, as well as, coxsackie and echovirus are spread through the fecal-oral route.
-Infection can result in a wide variety of symptoms ranging from mild respiratory illness, i.e., the common cold, hand, foot and mouth disease, acute hemorrhagic conjunctivitis, aseptic meningitis, myocarditis, severe neonatal sepsis-like disease, and acute flaccid myelitis.
+There are 64 non-polio enteroviruses that can cause disease in humans: 23 Coxsackie A viruses, Coxsackie B viruses, 28 echoviruses, and five other enteroviruses (CDC, 2019).
+Poliovirus and coxsackie, and echovirus are spread through the fecal-oral route.
+Infection can result in various symptoms ranging from mild respiratory illness, i.e., the common cold, hand, foot, and mouth disease, acute hemorrhagic conjunctivitis, aseptic meningitis, myocarditis, severe neonatal sepsis-like disease, and acute flaccid myelitis.

 Serologic studies have distinguished 71 human enterovirus serotypes based on antibody neutralization tests.
-Additional antigenic variants have been defined within several of the serotypes based on reduced or nonreciprocal cross-neutralization between variant strains.
+Additional antigenic variants have been defined within several serotypes based on reduced or nonreciprocal cross-neutralization between variant strains.

 Based on their pathogenesis in humans and animals, the enteroviruses were initially classified into four groups: Polioviruses, Coxsackie A viruses (CA), Coxsackie B viruses (CB), and Echoviruses.
 It was quickly realized that there were significant overlaps in the biological properties of viruses in the different groups.
 Enteroviruses isolated more recently are named with a system of species designation and consecutive numbers: EV-D68, EV-B69, EV-D70, EV-A71, etc.